Western Carolina Community Action Agency.

 Very low income tenants can get help with rent from the Housing Choice Voucher (HCV) Program.
 This is the primary government housing/rent subsidy program that provides assistance of up to 70% to very low-income families in Henderson and Transylvania Counties.
 Families and individuals who avail of the assistance are expected to contribute the balance 30% of their total adjusted monthly income toward rent and utility expenses.
 The balance, subject up to established ceilings as set by the government, is subsidized.
 Very low-income individuals or families whose total income is below 50% of area median are eligible to apply to this program, however application criteria can change.

 Each unit or apartment that is inspected by the community action agency staff will be done to ensure that the unit meets minimum housing quality standards.
 This needs to occur before a lease and Rental Assistance Payment contract are signed with the landlord or tenant.
+There are also other Henderson County rent assistance programs for low income tenants that the community action agency can refer people too.

 Every year the assisted families and working poor are re-evaluated to determine whether their incomes still permit them to qualify for a subsidy under the program and to adjust the family's portion of the rent.
 Units also undergo annual inspection and safety checks to ensure compliance with the federal government HUD's Housing Quality Standards.
 Lists of available, affordable housing are also made easily available to the general public.